LappleApple/awesome-leading-and-managing/Hiring-and-Interviewing.md

 - [7 Practical Ways to Reduce Bias in Your Hiring Process](https://hbr.org/2017/06/7-practical-ways-to-reduce-bias-in-your-hiring-process) - by Rebecca Knight.
 Takeaways: Identify and actively seek to reduce bias.
 If you aren't talking about bias, you aren't changing anything.
 Standardizing your interview process reduces ability for subtle biases to creep in.

+- [Things Are Going So Well We’re Doing a Hiring Freeze](https://m.signalvnoise.com/things-are-going-so-well-were-doing-a-hiring-freeze-5f66372a4214) - by DHH.
+Takeaway: "We’ve always been great fans of constraints, and capping the headcount in the face of growth is perhaps the biggest constraint of all.
+Especially because we’re not at all about running faster.
+Squeezing out more productivity from fewer hands.
+Quite the contrary."

 - [25 Tips for Diverse
   Hiring](https://modelviewculture.com/pieces/25-tips-for-diverse-hiring) - by
   Model View Culture.
 Takeaways: Externally, know what you want and be sure to